fruchti/leshy/demo/soldering_station/README.md

   samples or any advanced features.
 The control parameters were set empirically and are still a matter of improvement.
 All calculations are done with `float`s for clarity, because performance is not critical here.
+- `nvs.c` helps keep the set temperature across power cycles by allowing storage in the controller's flash memory.
+A custom section defined in the linker script (`stm32f030f4_flash_15k_nvs_1k.ld`) is used completely for wear levelling.
 - `config.h`: There are some basic temperature settings here and configuration for the timing behaviour of the display.

 ## Possible improvements

-- Store the  temperature setting across power cycles.
 - Have some sort of standby mode (with an external sensor).
 - Improve the control: Add some filtering, perhaps auto-tuning of the control parameters.